 Under the terms of our exploration permits and concession agreements, we are entitled to our proportionate share of the hydrocarbons production lifted from each block.
-The Province of Mendoza's state-owned company, EMESA, has a 10% carried interest in each of the Puelen and Sierra del Nevado permits and any future exploitation concessions, while there is no governmental participation in the CN-V Block.
-During the term of our exploration permits, we are also required, under Argentine law, to pay a 15% royalty to the province on both oil and gas sales.
-In case we progress to an exploitation concession, the applicable royalty rate will reduce to a 12% royalty.
-We also pay annual surface rental fees established under Hydrocarbons Law 17,319 ("Hydrocarbons Law") and Resolution 588/98 of the Argentine Secretariat of Energy and Decree 1454/2007, and certain landowner fees.
-We are in process of relinquishing the Puelen Block and already relinquished the CN-V and Sierra del Nevado Blocks as of the date of this annual report.
+We pay annual surface rental fees established under Hydrocarbons Law 17,319 ("Hydrocarbons Law") and Resolution 588/98 of the Argentine Secretariat of Energy and Decree 1454/2007, and certain landowner fees.

-Our Argentine exploration permits have no change of control provisions, though any assignment of these concessions is subject to the prior authorization by the executive branch of the Province of Mendoza and rights of first refusal in favor of our partners and EMESA, in the case of the Puelen and Sierra del Nevado permits.
+Our Argentine exploration permits have no change of control provisions, though any assignment of these concessions is subject to the prior authorization by the executive branch of the Province of Mendoza and rights of first refusal in favor of our partners and EMESA, in the case of the Puelen permit.
 Each of these permits or future concessions can be terminated for default in payment obligations and/or breach of material statutory or regulatory obligations.
 We are subject to the obligation to relinquish at least 50% of the acreage of each exploration permit at the end of each exploration subperiod.
 We may also voluntarily relinquish acreage to the provincial authorities.